Battle of Pułtusk (1806): Analysis

 Losses on both sides are disputed.
 Lannes claimed the Russians lost 2,000 killed, 3,000 wounded and 1,800 prisoners, a total of 6,800; Sir Robert Wilson, British liaison officer with the Russian army, claimed the Russians lost less than 5,000 men.
-Lannes admitted 700 French killed and 1,500 wounded; Russian authorities said the French losses were 7,000 killed and wounded and 70 prisoners.
+Lannes undercounted and only admitted to 700 French killed and 1,500 wounded; Russian authorities said the French losses were 7,000 killed and wounded and 70 prisoners.
 Given that the French were attacking and exposed to artillery fire, a total for them of 7,000 killed, wounded and prisoners does not seem unreasonable, and a total of 5,000 casualties for the Russians seems a good estimate.
 Petre quotes the various authorities.
 Another authority gives French losses as five generals and 140 officers killed or wounded, 3,200 soldiers dead or wounded, and 700 captured.
 Russian losses are stated as 3,500 total, including 1,500 men and 12 guns captured.
 On the French side, Lannes, Bonnard, Claparède and Vedel were all wounded.

 Bennigsen claimed a victory.
 The consensus seems to be that having decided to fight, in defiance of his orders he could have better disposed his forces, taken the offensive and destroyed Lannes's corps before Fournier came up.
 Bennigsen said he thought he was facing 60,000 French under Napoleon in person, which may explain his defensive stance.
 Bennigsen also complained that Buxhoeveden did not support him, but that officer was obeying his orders to retire.

 Lannes, on the other hand, was following his orders, and the result was to find himself facing a superior force in a good defensive position.
 Napoleon's orders had not allowed for this, and unaware of the odds against him, Lannes attacked.
 If Fournier had not used his initiative and marched to the sound of the guns, the result may have been very different.